Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 Test gate: Run the suite.
 Tests fail?
 Resume Claude for fixes.
 You don't advance until tests pass.

-Here's the reframe: these controls don't slow things down.
+Here's the reframe that took me months to internalize: these controls don't slow things down.
 They make scale possible.

 No circuit breaker?
 Runaway loops drain budgets overnight.
 No completion detection?
 Claude burns tokens long after finishing.
 No rate limiting?
 Monthly bills become gambling.
 No supervision?
 Tasks rot in REVIEW indefinitely.

 Gluon embodies this philosophy.
-Every autonomy feature has a counterpart safety system—Ralph needs the circuit breaker, Formulas need Blueprint Validation, supervision is non-negotiable.
+Every autonomy feature has a counterpart safety system -- Ralph needs the circuit breaker, Formulas need Blueprint Validation, supervision is non-negotiable.
+The leash is what makes the freedom possible.

 Series Navigation